 The truth is, at this stage of my own personal evolution, the two “best friends” are more suited for each other anyway.
 While I’ve moved away from it all, they’ve been swallowed whole.
 They can now build their ethereal castle of clouds in the expansive space of the void of enlightened manifestation together.
 They are now shacked up together in an eclectic coastal community where hippies and spiritual by-passers abound.
 It couldn’t be more perfect.

 With greater clarity, I can now see how sustaining our diverging relationship was ludicrous.
-And who the hell wants to be with someone who is so lost to the arrogance of magical thinking anyway?
+And who the hell wants to be with someone who is so deluded by the arrogance of magical thinking anyway?
 I’m no fool.
 This “loss” is already proving to be my gain.
 I know that this will only continue to expand as I move forward and am no longer mesmerized by the memory ghost of my relationship-bound self.

 When she left, she had become a stranger.
 Darkness in her vacant eyes as the loving, compassionate essence I had come to know so well vanished.
 In fact, it was completely and utterly inaccessible.
 No sign of the beautiful soul I had once fallen in love with was anywhere to be found.
 She was well coached to be ruthless, and she took that coaching seriously.